Iranian army commander offers to help police suppress unrest

 ”I don’t trust anyone anymore.
 We waited so long for change in this country.
 We tried peaceful ways to bring change, like voting, but look at us now.
 The officials are competing with each other to rip us off.”

-Protests have drawn largely young people and workers but have begun to take in members of the educated middle class that formed the backbone of a pro-reform revolt almost a decade ago.
+Protests have drawn largely young people and workers but have begun to draw in members of the educated middle class that formed the backbone of a pro-reform revolt almost a decade ago.

 After six days of demonstrations, Jafari said on Wednesday that Revolutionary Guards units had been deployed to put down protests in three provinces that have been hotbeds of unrest.
 That was the clearest sign yet that authorities were taking the protests seriously.